 6.1 A public consultation is intended to be undertaken during November and December 2016.
-The consultation outcomes, final Joint Statement of Strategic Intent and implement plan will be reported to Scrutiny in 2017.
+The consultation outcomes, final Joint Statement of Strategic Intent and implement plan will be reported to the Cabinet in February 2017.

 7 FINANCIAL IMPLICATIONS

 7.1 There are no immediate financial implications relating to this report, although the outcomes of the consultation will inform the final Learning Disability Joint Statement of Strategic Intent and implementation plan which may have financial implications.